DubFriend/forminator/README.md

 ```

 ###Pagination Goto Page
-Display a "Goto Page" form for page navigation
+Display a "Goto Page" form for page navigation.
+Pagination Goto Page will be
+hidden if their is one page or less of results.
 ```html
 <form class="frm-goto-page-foo">
     <div class="frm-group">